SocialCrawl

 Delivery, retries, and auto-pause

-Deliveries go out through a retrying queue (up to 5 attempts with exponential backoff).
+Deliveries go out through a retrying queue: up to 6 attempts (the initial delivery plus 5 retries) with exponential backoff.
 Respond 2xx promptly to acknowledge; a non-2xx response or a timeout counts as a failed attempt.

 A successful delivery resets the failure counter.
 After 10 consecutive failed deliveries, the webhook is automatically paused and stops receiving events.
 Re-save the webhook URL on your dashboard to reactivate it.